|

 not hesitate to contact me.

-I am postdoctoral researcher in the Institute of Complex Systems
+I am Professor Lector in the

 Department of Condensed Matter Physics

-of the Faculty of Physics,
+of the Faculty of Physics, at the University of Barcelona.
+I am also

 Prior to this appointment, I was a postdoctoral researcher at the

-Bruno Kessler Foundation,
+and at the Bruno Kessler Foundation,

 in Trento, Italy.
-There I was involved first

-I have a PhD in Physics (2020) from the Institute for Cross-Disciplinary
+I have a PhD in Physics from the Institute for Cross-Disciplinary

-Physics and Complex Systems (IFISC).
+Physics and Complex Systems (IFISC),

-on topics related to the collective dynamics of social and socio-technical
+There I worked on topics related to the collective dynamics of social and socio-technical

 systems.
 I have a MSc in Physics of Complex Systems from IFISC and a